Hans Klering

 Hans Karl Klering (8 November 1906 – 30 October 1988) was a German actor, director, voice actor, graphic designer and author.
 He joined the Communist Party and went into exile in the Soviet Union in 1931, returning to Germany in 1945.
 In 1946, he became a co-founder of DEFA, the East German state-owned film studio, as well as one of its directors and board members.

 Biographical details

 Hans Klering was married to Else Korén and Antonia Nizkowskaja.
 Born in Berlin, he apprenticed himself from 1921 to 1924.
 However, he became unemployed at the end.
 Later, he worked on the docks as a sign painter.
 In 1926, he joined the Communist Party of Germany.
 He was a member of several agitprop theater groups in Cologne and Berlin, including the Rote Raketen (Red Rocket), Blaue Blusen (Blue Blouse), and the Left Column.
 As the political situation in Germany worsened, Klering fled to Moscow in 1931, where he continued to work with the Left Column.
-He was later arrested as part of the so-called Hitler Youth Conspiracy.
+He was later arrested by the Soviet authorities as part of the so-called Hitler Youth Conspiracy.